 Over the course of our 60 years Rainbow has only had 12 different preachers.
 Willie H. Johnson was selected to be the first preacher at Rainbow.
 After Brother Willie left, Charles London took that position.
 Following Brother London, men like Leon Burns, Billy Joe Watson, Fred Baker, Jimmy Vest, and Larry Mitchell faithfully filled our pulpit.

 Then in 1976 Gordon Smith was hired.
 During Gordon’s tenure of over 20 years the congregation thrived.
 The current auditorium was built to accommodate Rainbow’s growth.
 There was a weekly TV program produced by Butch Jones and his team that featured Gordon and reached thousands of homes in the Gadsden area.
 After Brother Smith left, Jerry Weldon became Rainbow’s next preacher.
 Following him, was Bruce Tucker.
 When Brother Tucker left, Rainbow’s elders asked the associate minister, Norman Flynn and the youth minister, Blake Jones to share the pulpit for a while, as Blake transitioned from youth ministry to the pulpit.
-Blake continues to be the preacher today having served this congregation for 21 years.
+Blake continues to be the preacher today having served this congregation for over 20 years.

 Ray Cox officially served as our church secretary, but he was one of the greatest evangelist in the history of our congregation!
 During his time on staff, he not only spearheaded our World Bible School ministry but he used technology to increase productivity.
 The Rainbow Correspondence System that he began has been adopted by numerous congregations.
 He also led the charge to develop Agape Bible Studies Online, a website that is responsible for teaching the truth to many people throughout the world.
 Due to the hard work of he and Norman Flynn, a World Bible School office was established in Bulawayo, Zimbabwe, Africa that opened in 2002.
 It’s work continues to go strong resulting in over 2,500 baptisms and over 40